Sunday, July 13, 2025

-Saline County Fair Caused Tensions Between Towns In Late 1800s
+Looking Back: County Fair Caused Tensions Between Towns

-But in years gone by, the fair was a source of tension in our Saline County community.
+But decades ago, the fair was a source of tension in our Saline County community.

-According to a loyal Times' reader ("History Buff"), Saline County’s first fair was held in October 1872.
-There were 280 entries and 700 in attendance.
+According to a Times' reader, Saline County’s first fair was held in October 1872.
+At that inaugural event, there were 280 entries and 700 in attendance.

-The first fairs were held in Crete, in an area near present-day Crist Auto Body on the west end of town.
-Key attractions included horse races and orators.
-Dorchester’s Ed McIntyre was treasurer of the Fair Board; nine of the judges at that first fair had Dorchester addresses.
+The earliest Saline County fairs were held in Crete, in an area near present-day Crist Auto Body on the west end of town.
+Key attractions back then were horse races and orators.
+Dorchester’s Ed McIntyre was treasurer of the fair board.
+In fact, nine of the judges at that first fair in 1872 were from Dorchester.

-By 1887, the fair was reported “better than ever,” but receipts were not enough to pay expenses.
+By 1887, the fair was reported "better than ever."
+Unfortunately, receipts were not enough to pay expenses.

 Meanwhile, Dorchester was busy preparing to host an area reunion of Civil War veterans.
 By May 1888, Dorchester leaders were so optimistic about the preparations that "a number of citizens from the vicinity" went to a meeting in Crete to propose moving the county fair to Dorchester.